openedx/ecommerce/ecommerce/journal/docs/journals.rst

 A New Journal Product Class
 ===========================

-Oscar has a concept *product class* (in the Oscar UI it’s referred to as *product type*).
-This is just a type of product, like *course seat* or *course entitlement*.
+Oscar has a concept 'product class' (in the Oscar UI it’s referred to as 'product type').
+This is just a type of product, like 'course seat' or 'course entitlement'.

 Creating a New Product Class
 ----------------------------

--  New product classes can be made manually through the oscar dashboard: http://localhost:18130/dashboard/catalogue/product-types/
+New product classes can be made manually through the oscar dashboard: http://localhost:18130/dashboard/catalogue/product-types/
--  But we want that product type to exist even if we reprovision ecommerce, and we want the Journals product class to exist on every environment without manual intervention.
--  So we manually make a migration: [0031_journal_product_class.py] (../../extensions/catalogue/migrations/0031_journal_product_class.py)
+But we want that product type to exist even if we reprovision ecommerce, and we want the Journals product class to exist on every environment without manual intervention.
+So we manually make a migration: [0031_journal_product_class.py] (../../extensions/catalogue/migrations/0031_journal_product_class.py)
 -  This migration writes a new row to the `catalogue_productclass` table, creating the product class ‘Journal’
 -  It also writes a row to the `catalogue_productattribute` table, which specifies that the product class ‘Journal’ has an attribute ‘UUID’
--  Important tables that define a product in oscar:
+Important tables that define a product in oscar:
    -  `catalogue_productclass`: defines types of products
    -  `catalogue_productattribute`: defines a set of attributes for a given product type